ahoymrag/ahoymrag.github.io/1153/writing/The Plastic Hammer.md

 What do we mean by the word point?

 Do we mean reason?
 Do we mean a sharp edge?
+What is the meaning?

 Let’s think for a tick.

 The reason - what is the point of anything?

 What is the point of drinking coffee in the morning?
 To wake up the nerves a bit and to get out of the slumbered state.

 What is the point of getting out of a slumbered state?
 To raise to a higher elevation of productivity?

 What is the point of productivity?
 To produce.

+What are the points of buildings?
+To house creation?
+To protect us from the elements?

+Why

 What is the point of production.